CSA-OCP-GER/azure-developer-college/day5/challenges/challenge-3.md

 That is what we expected!
 Your SCM Contacts API now requires a valid access token.
 To acquire a valid acces token we can create a simple request as we already did in [challenge-2](./challenge-2.md).

 We use the `Token Echo Server` again to request an access token from Azure AD for the SCM Contacts API.
 The tool is listening on port 5001 on your local machine.
 Tokens are accepted on the route `http://localhost:5001/api/tokenechofragment`.
 Before we can start the token request we have to add the url `http://localhost:5001/api/tokenechofragment` as a valid reply url to the client Azure AD application.
-Go to your Azure AD in the Azure portal, open the client application `scmfe-dev`that your created for the `Development` stage and add the url.
-You can add the reply url under *Authentication->Redirect URIs*.
+Go to your Azure AD in the Azure portal, open the client application `scmfe-dev`that you created for the `Development` stage and add the url.
+You can add the reply url under *Authentication --> Redirect URIs*.

 ![TokenEchoServer Reply Url](./images/tokenechoserver-redirecturl.png)